 Silas made a racket as he dug in a drawer looking for his school folder.
 Merlin hadn't quite unpacked yet.
 He'd hung most of his robes in the large closet he and Silas shared, but all his books and equipment lay in a messy heap.
 He'd probably never completely unpack.
 There was hardly a point.
 He found his potions textbook and grabbed an inkbottle and a few roles of parchment, before standing up and glancing over at Silas.

 "I'll meet you back in the parlor, okay?"
 The kid was still looking for his homework.

 Merlin smiled and left.
-Silas rejoined him ten minutes later, slamming his books down.
+Silas rejoined him five minutes later, slamming his books down.

 "Have to read this entire thing," he grumbled and he glared at the copy of, Wizards and the Muggle Catastrophe: War and our impact.
 Merlin assumed it was a brief overview since the book was actually rather thin.

 "Better than writing an essay on when and why one should use their wand while making a potion," he grimaced.
 Busy work.
 Useless for his education.
 Maybe he should try to strike some kind of agreement with his professors – projects or something.
 Anything was better than the mindless regurgitation of information.